jestjs/jest/docs/JestObjectAPI.md

 #### `String`

-A new copy of the original stirng is mocked.
+A new copy of the original string is mocked.

 #### `Number`